mgoldenbe/search-framework/mainpage.md

 This particular configuration file (i.e. `projects/demo/grid.h`) was chosen because it does not define any additional command line options.

 ### Using the command line object {#s-singleton}
 The class \ref CommandLine::CommandLine is a singleton.
 To initialize the command line object, one must call the \ref CommandLine::CommandLine<>::instance function, forwarding to it the `argc` and `argv` arguments of `main`.
-Following the initialization, the command line object can be accessed by calling the \ref CommandLine::CommandLine<>::instance function without arguments.
+Following the initialization, the command line object can be accessed by the user-provided facilities by calling the \ref CommandLine::CommandLine<>::instance function without arguments.
 The \ref CMD macro is defined as a short-hand for this function.

+The command line object cannot be accessed from the *core facilities* by using the \ref CMD macro.
+This is because the classes implementing the user-provided additional command line options are only forward-declared, but not defined, by the time the compiler parses the core facilities.
+Hence, the core facilities that need access to the command-line object need to make this object available through template parameters.
+The file \ref instance.h provides a few examples of accessing the command line object from core facilities (look for the functions with the \ref CMD_TPARAM macro in the template parameters list).

-## Producing a single table from several invocations of the framework {#s-single}
+## Producing a table of results from several invocations {#s-single}
+When exploring a parameter space by means of a script, it may be convenient to present the results of several invocations of the framework in a single table.
+The framework supports this by providing several standard command line options and a tool:
+- The `--prefixTitle` option can be used to prepend the title row with a given string.
+The `--prefixData ` option can be used to prepend all the data rows with a given string.
+The script can use these options to insert extra columns into the table output by the framework.
+The purpose of these columns is to identify the parameter settings specific to a particular invocation of the framework.
+- The script can use the `--hideTitle` switch to append the table of results from the first invocation of the framework by only the data rows from the consequent invocations.
+Namely, when the `--hideTitle` switch is specified, the title row is not output.
+- The `align` tool can be used to align the columns of the resulting table.
+This makes it easy to import the table correctly into a spreadsheet tool.
+The tool takes a file name containing a table of results as a command line argument and aligns the table in place.

 ## Algorithms, policies and communication between them {#s-crtp}
 The framework advocates for keeping algorithms as simple as possible without compromising generality.
 In particular: